 But air is not the only domain in which unmanned systems operate; going hand in hand with robotic systems, UxV’s and robots are capable of performing core activities in ground, water and underwater environments escalating the applications and uses to match the industry’s needs.

-The infra sector used to working with technology, is now extending these skills and embracing the applications offered by Unmanned Systems and Robotics in al domains and examining the practices and opportunities that are opening up in the field.
+The infrastructure sector used to working with technology, is now extending these skills and embracing the applications offered by Unmanned Systems and Robotics in al domains and examining the practices and opportunities that are opening up in the field.

 Drone as a service for Infrastructure

 The growing drone market provides end to end solutions that encompass not only hardware but software solutions for specific applications.
 Reports show that 79% of drones are used for surveying, inspection and documentation of buildings and infrastructure.
-UAV’s have become an optimum tool for gathering large volumes of precise data and will, without a doubt become a part of the day-to-day work in the infra sector.
+UAV’s have become an optimum tool for gathering large volumes of precise data and will, without a doubt become a part of the day-to-day work in the infrastructure sector.